 Over 40 people attended the final training event in the project “Planning for the Safeguarding of the Cultural Heritage of Georgia” organised by the Georgian National Committee of the Blue Shield and generously funded by the ALIPH Foundation.
 Blue Shield International were excited to support the planning and implementation of the event, which focussed on the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict in Georgia, with a particular emphasis on emergency museum evacuation.

-From 17-20 May 2022, participants from the National Guard, Gori Municipality, a Representative of the State Administration – the Governor of Shida Kartli, the National Commission for UNESCO, General Mazniashvili Youth Legion, the UNESCO National Commission, Georgian Society of the Red Cross, Security Police, and staff from six museums in the Shida Kartli region, including staff from the Sergi Makalatia Historical-Ethnographic Museum of Gori, attended two days of theoretical capacity building at the National Guard headquarters in Tblisi, before spending two days at the Historical-Ethnographic Museum for practical training in museum evacuation.
+From 17-20 May 2022, participants from the National Guard, Gori Municipality, a Representative of the State Administration – the Governor of Shida Kartli, General Mazniashvili Youth Legion, Georgian Society of the Red Cross, Security Police, and staff from 12 museums in the Shida Kartli region, including staff from the Sergi Makalatia Historical-Ethnographic Museum of Gori, attended two days of theoretical capacity building at the National Guard headquarters in Tblisi, before spending two days at the Historical-Ethnographic Museum for practical training in museum evacuation.
 The European Union Monitoring Mission (EUMM) also attended the final exercise as observers.

 Over the first two days, attendees were introduced to the laws surrounding heritage protection in conflict, with particular focus on the obligations of the 1954 Hague Convention in both peace and conflict, and their implementation in Georgia.
 Blue Shield International and Blue Shield Georgia guided them through theory and through scenario-based desktop exercises.
 They began by looking at high level general situations, before focussing on a (fictional) escalating crisis.
 Participants also enjoyed virtual talks by Col. de Jesse, Commander of the US Heritage Protection Officers, and Cmdr Curtis of the UK Cultural Property Protection Unit, who spoke about the cultural protection work of their units.
 The fictional crisis ultimately resulted in a government order to evacuate the museum, and participants spent the last two days at the Gori Museum, where they split into groups to plan, and then to evacuate, a museum in an emergency.
 The groups assessed the museum, identified priority items and documented them, packed them, and transported them to a pre-arranged shelter, where they were redocumented to ensure that they could located and adequately managed in the new space, all supported by the security group.